meintopf/add-linked-images-to-gallery/readme.txt

 none

 == Changelog ==

+= 0.6 =
+* Suppresses safe_mode warnings from CURL.
+* Adds compatibility with WordPress 2.9.

 = 0.5 =
 * Fixes a bug that cause all img tags to be rewritten as the last matched image.